 6. How to save a relationship?
 Learn to negotiate

-A lot of times people lose grip on their relationships because to fail to incorporate one key element in the couple dynamics – negotiation.
+A lot of times people lose grip on their relationships because they fail to incorporate one key element in the couple dynamics – negotiation.
 Whether you like it or not, romantic relationships are also transactional.
-That’s because 100 per cent agreement between romantic partners is just not realistic.
+That’s because 100% agreement between romantic partners is just not realistic.

 There are bound to be differences of opinion and clashes of values and life goals.
 So, how to save a relationship from the negative impact of such conflicts?
 By learning to negotiate and compromise.

-Hold your ground on matters that you feel strongly about and let go a little on things are seem trivial to you.
+Hold your ground on matters that you feel strongly about and let go of things are seem trivial to you.
 If there is a situation where both of you have strong, divergent views on a subject, try to arrive at a middle ground through open, mature discourse.

 7. Express gratitude to save a struggling relationship